The best of Ushuaia: 4-day itinerary for spring and fall

 .

-At that moment, the lighthouse became a mere detail of the trip, especially since I’d been there before.
-But for my daughters, it was their first visit, proving that <strong>even when you revisit a place, it’s never quite the same experience</strong>.
+At that point, the lighthouse became secondary, especially since I had already visited it before.
+But for my daughters, it was their first time there, just proving that no two visits to the same place are ever exactly alike.

 .